After you back up your databases using Phoenix, you can restore them to a consistent state. Phoenix lets you restore your databases:

 - Hot snapshots reside on Phoenix CloudCache for a period that you specified at the time of configuring Phoenix CloudCache.

-- If you are a group administrator, you can only restore data to a server that belongs to a server group that you manage.
-Cloud administrators can restore data to servers across server groups.
+- If you are a group administrator, you can only restore data to a server that belongs to an administrative group that you manage.
+Cloud administrators can restore data to servers across all administrative groups.